Filter By Category

 December 10, 2014

-Bulk bag fabric types are all about controlling static electricity, which is an imbalance of electric charges within or on the surface of a material.
+Bulk Bags or FIBC fabrics are all about controlling static electricity, which is an imbalance of electric charges within or on the surface of a material.
 When bulk bags are rapidly filled and discharged, the flowing movement of finely powdered substances can cause a buildup of static electricity.
-Removing or preventing an electrical charge is critical […]
+Removing or preventing an electrical charge is […]

 How Should Concrete Mixes with High Dosages of Macrosynthetic Fibers Be Adjusted?